State Authorization for Students

 A:

-The Colorado Workers' Compensation Act requires student interns to be covered by workers' compensation insurance.
-Ohio State is not able to add students to its institutional workers' compensation policy.
+It depends, the Colorado Workers' Compensation Act requires student interns to be covered by workers' compensation insurance.
+Ohio State is not able to add students to its institutional workers' compensation policy and the Colorado Department of Labor and Employment does not permit students to provide their own insurance.

 Out-of-State Professional Licensure